-Continuing the cinematic theme, London College of Communication, UAL, launched a new Screen School in September 2016 and is currently home to the Stanley Kubrick Archive, one of the most unique collections of late 20th Century culture in Britain.
-The Elephant’s other university, London South Bank, is similarly a magnet for creative minds – not least because of The Clarence Centre which houses a thriving community of entrepreneurs, start-ups, innovators and business experts.
+Continuing the cinematic theme, London College of Communication is home to the Stanley Kubrick Archive, one of the most unique collections of late 20th Century culture in Britain and, since 2016, has been training a succession of new film makers at its new Screen School.
+The Elephant’s other university, London South Bank, is similarly a magnet for creative minds – not least because of the Clarence Centre which houses a thriving community of entrepreneurs, start-ups, innovators and business experts.

 The Elephant’s creative pulse is vital to its future.
-As a consequence, the partnership is determined to retain and create space for creative communities.
-Collectively, the partners are devising a cultural plan to ensure that arts and culture are at the heart of as many local developments as possible.
+We’re determined to retain and create space for creative communities.
+Collectively, we’re devising a cultural offer to ensure that arts and culture are at the heart of as many local developments as possible.